-The human resources planning process starts with the identification of the objectives of the different departments in the organization. each department such as management, marketing, production, finance, and sales, etc. can have different objectives and they have specific expectations related to human resources.
-The objectives can include recruiting new employees for the process, reducing the number of employees by automating processes, or improving the knowledge and skill levels of existing employees.
+The human resources planning process starts with the identification of the objectives of the different departments in the organization. each department such as management, marketing, production, finance, sales, etc. can have different objectives and they have specific expectations related to human resources.
+The objectives can include recruiting new employees for the process, reducing the number of employees by automating processes or improving the knowledge and skill levels of existing employees.

 By analyzing the objectives of each department of the organization, the human resources planning team can identify the changes that will be necessary for the future of the organization.